MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 Consider the connection of the actual GPIO-pin, and the struct that I use to keep a pin's state in memory.

-They have different types, all the GPIO-pins have different types, and all the keys as well, they can't be kept in a collection together because they are different types.
+They have different types, all the GPIO-pins have different types, and all the keys as well, they can't be kept in a collection together without using a [v-table](https://doc.rust-lang.org/std/keyword.dyn.html).
 This, in my opinion, is fixable in `Rust`.
 The reason that the buttons, for example, can't be kept together, is that each button may have a different memory layout.

 In my case they all have the same layout and all expose the same function, here's an example: